Aaron1231231233123/Aaron-Paul-Villanueva/README.md

 ---

+## 📫 Contact Me

+Feel free to reach out for collaboration, questions, or just to say hi!

+**Email:** aaronvillanueva304@gmail.com

+---

+## 💬 Quote to Live By

+> "Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful."
+> — Albert Schweitzer

+---

-Thank you for stopping by!
-I’m excited to share my journey with you and learn from the amazing GitHub community.
-Let’s create something extraordinary together! 🌟
+Thank you for visiting my profile!
+Whether you’re here to collaborate, learn, or just browse, I’m excited to be part of the GitHub community with you.
+Let’s build something amazing together! 🚀